How We Build Compliance Governance Systems for Englewood

 Every compliance engagement begins with a funding landscape map.
 We work with your executive director and grants manager to document every active funding source: CDBG, city contracts, state grants, private foundations, individual donors with reporting requirements.
 For each source, we document the reporting requirements, outcome metrics, deadline schedule, and audit requirements.
 Most Englewood organizations discover during this mapping that their compliance obligations are even more complex than they realized, and that some reporting requirements overlap in ways that create opportunities for consolidated data collection.

 We assess your current data infrastructure.
 Where does client intake information live?
 Where are employment outcomes tracked?
 What systems hold demographic data?
 How are program participation records maintained?
 Most Englewood nonprofits have this data in some combination of paper files, spreadsheets, and a client database that was never configured for funder reporting.
+We document the gaps between what is being collected and what each funder requires, and we design a collection system that closes those gaps without creating additional burden for program staff.

 We design a data consolidation architecture that brings relevant data into a unified system where it is collected once and used for multiple reporting purposes.
 A client's demographic information is entered at intake.
 It populates every funder report that requires demographic data.
 Employment outcomes are recorded in the system when they occur.
 They populate every employment-related report automatically.
 The compliance system knows which data points each funder requires and assembles reports from the consolidated data source rather than requiring staff to manually compile from multiple places.